 Hi everybody, I’m the Sandy Springs Sweet Tooth.
 I know what you’re thinking: A tooth?
 But how is it capable of writing sweeping prose?
 To that I would say: I spent a full seven years in a child’s mouth putting up with abuse of the likes you wouldn’t believe – plastic chew toys, Mommy’s hairbrush, three-day-old macaroni found on the carpet – before being ousted by a molar and subsequently suffocated under a pillow so some kid could make a buck from the “Tooth Fairy.”
 And you ask how a tooth can write?
 How does it not write?
 I have harrowing tales to tell.
 I also have impeccable taste (my only friend for those seven years was a tongue, for pete’s sake) and so here I am, using my gifts to provide a service for mankind: reviewing all the bakeries in Sandy Springs, Georgia.
 Let’s get started.

 This bakery is – wow, it’s good.
 Bundt cakes with thick cream cheese frosting, any size cake you please.
-Get one for yourself, your grandparents, your wedding, and for the love of God, your teething child so they’ll stop gnawing on people’s arms.
+Get one for yourself, your grandparents, your wedding, and most importantly, your teething child so they’ll stop gnawing on people’s arms.

 Address: 5975 Roswell Road, Suite A-103, Sandy Springs, GA 30328